DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 ### Clarify Objective
-We will measure the speed of
+We will measure the speed of sound inside an open pipe using the frequency of different waves

 ### Explore tools